-- taking steps to make RCT more 'Green' including further investment in our parks and green spaces, tree planting and reducing air pollution. - identifying ways to further improve air quality across Rhondda Cynon Taf. - considering the impact of the speed reduction on the A470 on the air quality in the surrounding areas. - continuing to invest in outdoor play facilities. - progressing plans to link Parks across the Valleys region as part of the Welsh Government's 'Valleys Regional Park Discovery Gateways'.
+- taking steps to make RCT more 'Green' including further investment in our parks and green spaces, outdoor play facilities, tree planting and reducing air pollution. - identifying ways to further improve air quality across Rhondda Cynon Taf. - considering the impact of the speed reduction on the A470 on the air quality in the surrounding areas. - progressing plans to link Parks across the Valleys region as part of the Welsh Government's 'Valleys Regional Park Discovery Gateways'.
 This will connect the Valleys as a region, tell the stories of its rich cultural and industrial heritage, and encourage people to be more active and explore the Valleys landscapes.

-- our parks will maintain 'Green Flag' status. - residents will be satisfied with our parks and open spaces. - air quality will have improved.
+- our parks will maintain 'Green Flag' status - residents will be satisfied with our parks and open spaces

+• air quality will have improved